neok/oioi-documentation/docs/index.rst

              Requests will only get additional fields if they are optional.

+.. important :: This specific release is |release|.

 The main documentation for the OIOI is organized into a couple of sections:

 * :ref:`introduction-docs`